HHS/ckanext-datajson/CONTRIBUTING.md

 ## Welcome!

-We're so glad you're thinking about contributing to Data.gov!
+We're so glad you're thinking about contributing to ckanext-datajson!

 Before contributing, we encourage you to read our CONTRIBUTING guide (you are here), our [LICENSE](LICENSE.md), and our [README](README.md), all of which should be in this repository.
 If you have any questions, you can email the Data.gov team at [datagov@gsa.gov](mailto:datagov@gsa.gov).

 ## Ways to Contribute

-**The Data.gov team manages all Data.gov updates, bugs, and feature additions via GitHub's public [issue tracker](/issues) in this repository.**
+**The Data.gov team manages all Data.gov updates, bugs, and feature additions via GitHub's public [issue tracker](https://github.com/GSA/ckanext-datajson/issues) in this repository.**

 If you do not already have a GitHub account, you can [sign up for GitHub here](https://github.com/).
 In the spirit of open source software, everyone is encouraged to help improve this project.
 Here are some ways you can contribute:
 - by reporting bugs